 Over the next few weeks in "Backstage Pass: The Millennials Shaping the Primaries," Bustle will publish interviews with 20-somethings on the campaign trail.
-To read other off-stage, on-the-record stories, click here.
 Next up: Eileen Garcia, Sen. Bernie Sanders' national surrogate communications coordinator.

 In March 2019, Eileen Garcia emailed her resume to the Bernie Sanders campaign.
 The Miami native already had a lot on her plate: She was a sophomore at American University in Washington D.C. and was working part-time managing social media accounts and writing proposals for a political consulting firm.
 Garcia had long supported the Vermont senator, and landed a job as a Spanish translator on his campaign.
 In the last year, she’s worked her way up to her current position, national surrogate communications coordinator, in which she works with the campaign’s surrogates — that is, the celebrities, activists, and policy experts who’ve endorsed Sanders and often appear on his behalf.
 The list is long, including everyone from Ariana Grande and Vampire Weekend to Dick Van Dyke.
 Here, the campaign wunderkind, now 21, shares snippets from the job.

 I try to make our surrogates effective messengers.
 I provide them with briefings and information about Sen. Sanders’ policies and the issues we want to highlight.
 My job is to find ways to help them use their backgrounds to communicate our issues to voters.

 What’s the most important thing you want them to convey?

 The way that their personal experiences are influenced by policies.
 We always want the senator’s platform to feel personal.
 [For example,] Mike Posner has a story of struggling with [his] health.
 He shared a deeply emotional story.
 We connected him to volunteers in Iowa, and he went knocking on doors.